 GIFTS IN MEMORY OR HONOR:

-A gift in memory or honor is a wonderful way to help older adults.
+A gift in memory or honor is a wonderful way to help older adults which also makes an immediate impact on a loved one.
 When a gift is made, a thank you is sent to the donor and notification is sent to the person honored or their family.
 Gifts made in memory of a resident will be recognized visibly in the honoree's community.
 Additional personalized and continuing recognition will be given when gifts total $1,000.

 ENTRANCE FEE REFUND DONATION: